Graham Chronofighter Watches

 This model of Chronofighter watches is not as ‘oversize’ as the others; its width span was reduced to 44mm.
 This makes it a bit more restrained than other Graham Chronofighter watches.
 The case was also adjusted to make it more suitable to the classic pilot, and the trigger/crown was remodeled with a knurled crown and topped off with a mushroom-shaped reset pusher.

 Graham Chronofighter Vintage Nose Art Limited Edition Watch

 The major difference between this edition and others in the collection is the painting of pin-ups on the dials.
-These cartoon-like pinups add a touch of humour, as well as glamor, to the watches, but there is also a sense of consistency with the original Chronofighter DNA.
+These cartoon-like pinups add a touch of humor, as well as glamor, to the watches, but there is also a sense of consistency with the original Chronofighter DNA.
 This edition is not for everyone, it is for those who are audacious enough to have such an unconventional piece on their wrist, as well as those who are collectors of all things of that era; the military in the 1930s and 1940s.
 In other ways, the Chronofighter Nose Art Ltd. edition is similar to others: it has a 44mm case, the crown is at 9 o’clock, and it is crafted in polished stainless steel.

 Graham Chronofighter Grand Vintage Watch

 This was presented at the Baselworld in 2018.
 This is not much different from the Chronofighter Vintage designs of 2016, but it returns to the oversized case span of 47mm.
-It features a date magnifier, and a slightly-domed sapphire crystal.
+It features a date magnifier and a slightly domed sapphire crystal.

 Where to Buy Graham Chronofighter?